brooklynrail/brooklynrail-platform/content/people/sharleen-chidiac.md

 name: Sharleen Chidiac
 first_name: Sharleen
 last_name: Chidiac
-short_bio: Dance artist, performer, and musician **Sharleen Chidiac** is based in Brooklyn.
-Her work investigates her curiosities about movement, theater, geography, children, and stillness.
-In her work she tries to explore something personal, something emotional, something human, something that connects us all.
-She earnestly believes performance holds a supernatural power that allows us to confront our deepest joys and sorrows.
-Her work has been shown at BAM Fisher, Otion Front Studio, Secret Project Robot, amongst other venues throughout New York City.
+short_bio: "Choreographer **Sharleen Chidiac** is based in New York City.
+Her work has been shown at BAM Fisher, Judson Church, Otion Front Studio, amongst other venues.
+Sharleen has also worked as a movement director for countless music videos and fashion shows.
+In April 2022, Sharleen co-founded PAGEANT, a new artist-run space in Brooklyn focused on creating performance opportunities for emerging artists. "
 portraits:
   - media: 2022/10/sharleen-chidiac
 instagram: sharleenchidiac